mdn/content/files/en-us/web/api/webvtt_api/index.md

 - `mm`
   - : Represents minutes and must be between 00 and 59, inclusive.
 - `ss`
-  - : Represents seconds and must be between 00 and 59 ,inclusive.
+  - : Represents seconds and must be between 00 and 59, inclusive.
 - `ttt`
   - : Represents milliseconds and must be between 000 and 999, inclusive.